A play by JOHN C. MOFFITT and SINCLAIR LEWIS. From the novel by SINCLAIR LEWIS

 The Company presents a rotating repertory of 13 different plays, musicals and dance concerts with over 300 performances every year.
 Its productions are seen by over 50,000 people annually at its home, the historic Gramercy Arts Theatre and on tour.
 Every year, approximately 20,000 students are introduced to the heritage of Spanish language theatre through its education program, ¡DIGNIDAD!

 Directed by Ayse Eldek Richardson.
 Featuring: Ayse Eldek Richardson, Ezgi Erdoğan Cohen, Defne Halman, Feryal Kilisli, Emre Yilmaz.
 Translation: Ayse Eldek Richardson

 Turkish American Repertory Theater & Entertainment –TARTE– is a unique performance institution established by Ayse Eldek-Richardson in May of 2010.
 The productions explore aspects of Turkish identity that may be unfamiliar or unknown to many in the United States.
 Turkish culture developed over many centuries and each work we produce has its own related signature and design reflecting a past or current aspect of that cultural development.
 We hope to broaden the perception of what Turkish culture is.

 While the company’s primary emphasis is on performing Turkish classics and original works by Turkish and American writers, plays and musical submissions with Turkish or Middle-Eastern themes are considered from American and international writers as well so as to present a repertoire of quality works to a wide range of Western audiences.

 Turkish American Repertory Theater & Entertainment works on producing original plays, cabarets, and musicals by TARTE’s honorary writers and multi ethnic writers group.
 TARTE also organizes educational workshops called “Drama Club” aimed at younger members every year.

-Only available until Nov.
-1 at 1 PM
+Available on-demand until Nov.
+1 at 1 PMET